-In this article, I will try to demonstrate how to install linux on any linux distro but as an example, I will show how to do it in Fedora.
-Fedora uses dnf to install packages, if you’re using other distro than fedora then make sure to replace the ‘dnf’ part of command by apt for Debian based system or ‘pacman’ for Arch based systems.
+Laravel Valet is an elegant tool for developing and testing PHP-based web apps.
+It was only available for macOS but ports for Linux and Windows are also available.
+In this article, I will try to demonstrate how to install Laravel Valet on any Linux distro but as an example, I will show how to do it in Fedora.
+Fedora uses 'dnf' to install packages, if you're using another distro then make sure to replace the 'dnf' part of the command with 'apt' for Debian-based systems or 'pacman' for Arch-based systems.

 To install valet we need composer and some other dependencies like nginx, php, mcrypt, etc. Let's start with PHP and its extensions.
 To do that, open our favorite terminal and run the following commands.